SafQadi/Visual_Stimulation_Glasses_GUI/README.md

 <br />

 ## Single Segment Glasses (OSG)
- In the Single or (One)-Segment glasses (OSG) two stimulation patterns can be selected, which activate the stimulation glasses either in phase or out of phase.
- The stimulation signal can be modulated by a cosine signal.
+In the Single or (One)-Segment glasses (OSG) each glass consists of only one segment.
+Two stimulation patterns can be selected, which activate the stimulation glasses either in phase or out of phase.
+The stimulation signals can be modulated by a cosine signal and are displyed in the graphs.
  <br />
  <br />